 A major theme that underlies all her works concerns critiquing the systematic alienation inherent in neoliberal capitalism, i.e., how human relations are reduced to commodified exchanges and therefore alienates us.
 These fields/spaces that she creates and frames as artworks are meant to be temporary gaps within the frame of society, something resembling a community or a “micro-utopia”, where aspects of society from which she feels alienated in the current capitalist world are brought forward and critiqued/challenged by participants, potentially co-constructing unconventional modes of interaction among themselves.
 These spaces both deconstruct how societal power structures affect human bonds, and propose decentralized interaction as an alternative, emphasizing collective experience beyond capitalist frameworks.

 On the other hand, her works have interactivity or viewers participation as a conceptual necessity.
-By constructing artworks as “social experiments” that set up a field both physically and conceptually, she wants to fulfill the role of a “facilitator” by transferring my authority as an artist to the viewers.
+By constructing artworks as “social experiments” that set up a field both physically and conceptually, she wants to fulfill the role of a “facilitator” by transferring her authority as an artist to the viewers.
 Her works are constantly evolving spaces whose visual outcomes depend greatly on participants’ actions, as she designs the spaces to imply that participants have full agency to act in any way.
 By this, she wishes for viewers to be more than mere triggers of predetermined responses by pushing a button or showing up for the camera, etc., which happen in most interactive works.

 C.V. & Portfolio in pdf